flanagancd68/talmidimway/content/tour/why-go.md

 {{< /spoiler >}}

 {{< spoiler text="How large will our group be?" >}}
-GTI requires a minimum of 30 travelers and can accept up to 53.
+For our inaugural trip, we are planning to keep the size very small with a maximum of 14.

+In the future, if our numbers can support, we will partner with an established touring company and take larger groups in future years.
 {{< /spoiler >}}

-{{< spoiler text="How do I prepare?" >}}GTI has been leading tours since the early 1990s and they have mastered the art of preparation!
-They have an extensive [on-line preparation guide](https://gtitours.org/study-tour-preparation-guide), complete with videos, articles and downloadable checklists.
+{{< spoiler text="How do I prepare?" >}}

+As the time draws closer, we will be providing detailed preparation checklists to those attending.

+Additionally, there are thorough [on-line preparation guides](https://gtitours.org/study-tour-preparation-guide), complete with videos, articles and downloadable checklists, available on the internet.